ieeeupsb/workshop-linux/slides/03_filesystem.md

 # Linux filesystem
 ## Listing files and directories

 Default list doesn't tells us much, it's just a quick overview of the current directory content.
-If you wish to view more datails use the long listing option, `-l`.
+If you wish to view more details, use the long listing option, `-l`.

 ```
-$ls -l
+$ ls -l
 ```

 It shows file permissions, size, modification time, etc. The very first character tells you the type of file: